sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed bug causing fatal errors in some versions of PHP

 = 1.2.0 =
 * Share counts are now loaded via Ajax (so don't slow down the page loading)
 * Custom icons can be placed under wp-content (so aren't deleted when the plugin is updated)